Positive Semidefinite Metric Learning Using Boosting-like Algorithms

 \subsubsection{Influence of $ v $}

-Previously, we claim that our algorithm is parameter-free like AdaBoost.
-However, we do have a parameter $ v $ in \BoostMetric.
+Previously, we claim that the stage-wise version of \BoostMetric is parameter-free like AdaBoost.
+However, we do have a parameter $ v $.
 Actually, AdaBoost simply set $ v = 0 $.
 The coordinate-wise gradient descent optimization strategy of AdaBoost leads to an $ \ell_1$-norm regularized maximum margin classifier \cite{Rosset2004Boosting}.
 It is shown that AdaBoost minimizes its loss criterion with an $ \ell_1 $ constraint on the coefficient vector.
 Given the similarity of the optimization of \BoostMetric with AdaBoost, we conjecture that \BoostMetric has the same property.
 Here we empirically prove that {\em as long as $ v $ is sufficiently small, the final performance is not affected by the value of $ v $}.
 We have set $ v $ from $ 10^{-8} $ to $ 10^{-4} $ and run \BoostMetric on $ 3 $ UCI datasets.
 Table~\ref{Table:v} reports the final $ 3$NN classification error with different $ v $.
 The results are nearly identical.

 For the totally corrective version of \BoostMetric, similar results are observed.
 Actually for LMNN, it was also reported that the regularization parameter does not have a significant impact on the final results in a wide range \cite{Weinberger2009Distance}.